 In addition, Nautique offers a Transferable Lifetime Limited Warranty against structural defect of the deck, hull and stringer system as detailed in the Lifetime Limited Warranty above.
-This policy may be transferred for a nominal fee to the second (2nd) purchaser during a period of five (5) years from the date of delivery to the original user or purchaser.
+This policy may be transferred for a nominal fee to the second (2nd) purchaser during a period of five (5) years or five hundred (500) hours (whichever occurs first), from the date of delivery to the original user or purchaser.
 See owner's manual for proper form.

-Exception: The "Lifetime" and "Transferable" warranties do not cover the gelcoat nor any other components fastened or applied to the hull or deck.
+Exceptions: The "Lifetime" and "Transferable" warranties do not cover the gelcoat, nor any other components fastened or applied to the hull or deck.
 Gel coat discoloration, blisters, or bubbles and cracks are not considered structural defects.